What happens to the delegates after Presidential candidate drops out?

 NORTHWEST ARK.
-(KNWA) — Three candidates pulling out in the midst of early voting.
+(KFTA) — Three candidates pulling out in the midst of early voting.

-Now if you lived in Michigan you could request to re-cast your absentee ballot But in Arkansas that is not the case.
+Now if you lived in Michigan you could request to re-cast your absentee ballot but in Arkansas, that is not the case.
 Once you cast your ballot it’s a done deal.
-Political science professor Andrew Dowdle at the University of Arkansas said that is just one of the risks you take when voting early.
+Political science professor Andrew Dowdle at the University of Arkansas said that’s just one of the risks you take when voting early.

 Senator Amy Klobuchar making the announcement Monday to end her bid for president.